LSE: MSc Inequalities and Social Science

 BIOGRAPHY & INTERESTS

 I grew up in Muswell Hill in London where I attended North London Collegiate School.
 When I applied for my undergraduate, I was lucky enough to know exactly what I wanted to study, thanks to some fantastic humanities teachers at my school.
-I read English at Girton College, Cambridge where I received a first, focusing in particular on American literature, Vladimir Nabokov’s early novels and Dylan Thomas’ poetry.
+I read English at Girton College, Cambridge where I was a choral scholar, and received a first, focusing in particular on American literature, Vladimir Nabokov’s early novels and Dylan Thomas’ poetry.
 Much of my thinking while there was influenced by my relationship to classical singing and to theatre, which was what I spent the rest of my time doing.
-After graduation I undertook an internship in the theatre department of the literary agency Casarotto Ramsay & Associates, discovered it wasn’t for me and went as an au pair to Berlin where I became fluent in German and taught German children English.
-I am now undertaking an MSc in Inequalities and Social Science at the London School of Economics and Political Science and continue to develop my singing and long term theatre-going habit in my spare time.
+After graduation, I undertook an internship in the theatre department of the literary agency Casarotto Ramsay & Associates, discovered it wasn’t for me and went as an au pair to Berlin where I became fluent in German and taught German children English.
+I have just finished an MSc in Inequalities and Social Science at the London School of Economics and Political Science and am now returning to freelance singing and producing opera/theatre mash up shows through the New Renaissance Collective, a cross-arts company which I recently founded.

 EXPERIENCE & APPROACH